tawmae/tawmae.github.io/movie_quiz.md

 {: .highlight }
 If you don't have a bot account connected, your broadcaster account will be excluded from giving the correct answer.

+{: .highlight }
+If you upgrade to a newer version that contained OBS UI changes, delete the old Movie Quiz scene entirely and **then** re-import it again.

 ---

 ## Changelog